bathsundeep/Highest-Scores/README.md

 There are 3 exit codes:
  0 - Success where the final output is printed to stdout.
  1 - Failure where the input file is not found or CLI args are invalid.
- 2 - Failure where some input data is not valid.
+ 2 - Failure where some input data in the file is not valid.
  Empty lines in the input file should be ignored rather than treated as invalid input.
+Duplicate id's are invalid input.

 ### Hint
 Use a data structure that maintains a sorted data set and memory efficient.